fabiokerstens/FDIR_PQ9/README.md

 ## 6. Issues Encountered
+Through out a project, a number of issues were encountered which slowed down progress substantially.

-When a SEU is sent to some particular memory locations, the microcontroller fully "freezes" and communication with the board is no longer possible.
-This state could only be recovered from by pressing the physical reset button on the board.
+* As was mentioned in section 3.5, when the TI LaunchPad freezes, and communication with it is no longer possible, the initial state can only be recovered by physically pressing the reset button on the board.
+This made testing a large range of data points time consuming for the user, who had to watch the script and reset the board as required.
+Fortunately the actual FLATSAT was reset-able with software.
-However, this is not practical in reality if one wants to test the full memory spectrum.
-Therefore, it is recommended to implement a watchdog timer on the board to let it reset by itself if no response is detected.

-During the testing phase of the project, many issues were encountered with deploying EGSI from LINUX in a virtualbox environment.
-This often solved itself by fully shutting down the virtual box and restarting it.
+* The code was time consuming to run, it took 30 minutes to generate 175 data points.
+This was as a large number of *time.sleep()* were built into the programme.
+These served two purposes, to allow the board time to process and return the packets before the python script called them, and to allow the board to properly reset whilst it was turned off.
+The *time.sleep()* was set to 10 seconds for the reset, but could definitely be reduced in future versions.

+* Connecting the board to the EGSE software through the LINUX virtualbox environment took a few attempts each time.
+With either the environment not reconising the USB device, or the EGSE not responding to it and the whole environment having to be restarted.

+* The code initially received from the [PQ_integretion_testing repo](https://github.com/nchronas/PQ_integretion_testing) was not commented, so it took some time to figure out and build upon.

+* The naming convention in the EPS.xml file and the python files took some time to figure out, and in addition there were a number of spelling mistakes which had to be worked around for coding.
+For instance, the packet returned by the FTDebug command on the FLATSAT returned "Service":"Ackownledgment" as part of its dictionary.
+Little things like this took time to debug in the python code.